xd2287/transformers/docs/source/en/model_doc/longformer.md

 This model was contributed by [beltagy](https://huggingface.co/beltagy).
 The Authors' code can be found [here](https://github.com/allenai/longformer).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [longformer](https://huggingface.co/models?other=longformer)

 ## Longformer Self Attention

 Longformer self attention employs self attention on both a "local" context and a "global" context.
 Most tokens only